jorgetrejo36/resume-projects/BlogWebApp/readme.md

 ## Installation Steps
 1. Copy repository onto computer.
 2. Open a terminal tab into this repo, BlogWebApp
-3. Run the command: "$ npm build".
+3. Run the command: "$ npm run build".
 This will install all necessary npm packages.

 ## Opening the web application
 1. In a terminal start a MongoDB process with: "$ mongod"